-- Discussion with a previous education setting. - Concerns raised by the family. - Concerns raised by a teacher: for example, difficulty accessing learning or interacting with peers. - Child performing below 'age expected' levels despite support provided by class teacher and interventions such as pre-teaching and post teaching. - Liaison with external agencies for example speech and language therapist. - Children with an EHCP already have many of their needs clearly identified.
+- Discussion with the previous education setting, - Concerns raised by the family, - Concerns raised by a teacher: for example, difficulty accessing learning or interacting with peers, - Child performing below 'age expected' levels despite support provided by class teacher and interventions such as pre-teaching and post teaching, - Liaison with external agencies for example speech and language therapist, - Children with an EHCP (Education, Health and Care Plan) already have many of their needs clearly identified.
 Their placement at Little Paxton Primary School is a decision that is made by the Local Authority in consultation with the family and school.